-Why Sunny Deol Skipped The Trailer Launch Of His Son Karan Deol's Debut Film Pal Pal Dil Ke Paas?
+Why Sunny Deol Skipped The Trailer Launch Of His Son Karan Deol's Debut Film Pal Pal Dil Ke Paas

-Today, the trailer of Sunny Deol's son, Karan Deol's début film, Pal Pal Dil Ke Paas, got unveiled in the presence of Dharmendra and media.
-However, the director of the film and Karan's father, Sunny Deol was missing at the event owing to Gurdaspur tragedy.
-For the unversed, a blast at a firecracker factory in Batala of Gurdaspur district has killed many lives on Wednesday.
+Today, the trailer of Sunny Deol's son, Karan Deol's debut film, Pal Pal Dil Ke Paas, got unveiled in the presence of Dharmendra and media.
+However, the director of the film and Karan's father, Sunny Deol was missing at the event owing to the Gurdaspur tragedy.
+For the unversed, a blast at a firecracker factory in Batala of Gurdaspur district had killed many lives on Wednesday.

 Speaking of Sunny Deol's absence at the event, Dharmendra told reporters, "For Sunny, this is a big and very important day but he chose to go there to be with the families in Punjab and this is a sign of a good human being.
 He told me to take care of the launch event today.
 I said, I will."